facjure/poetroid-prototype/README.md

 Engine: is not opensourced yet, and runs on the cloud as a distributed server.
 It's written in Clojure.

-Data: is available as free poems in [poetrid-public-domain](https://github.com/Facjure/poetroid-public-domain).
+Data: is poems; public domain poems are available from [poetrid-public-domain](https://github.com/Facjure/poetroid-public-domain) public library.

 There is no mobile: [Responsive Web Design](http://en.wikipedia.org/wiki/Responsive_web_design) _is_ mobile.